Orthodontics Decatur, IL

 Cosmetic and Comfort Issues

-Patients in Decatur can expect to wear braces for about two years—less or more in some cases.
+Our Decatur, IL orthodontic patients can expect to wear braces for about two years—more or less in some cases.
 Adults are usually required to wear braces for longer periods of time.

 Because orthodontic appliances need to be adjusted from time to time to ensure they continue to move the teeth into their correct position, they can create pressure on the teeth and jaws.
 This mild discomfort usually subsides following each orthodontia adjustment.